humangeo/rawes/README.md

 Alternate Syntax
 ----------------
-Instead of setting the first argument of a es.&lt;http verb&gt; call to the HTTP URL path, you can also use python attributes and items to build up the url path.
+Instead of setting the first argument of a es.&lt;http verb&gt; call to the HTTP URL path, you can also use python attributes and item accessors to build up the url path.
 For example:
 ```python
 es.post('tweets/tweet/', data={
     'user' : 'dwnoble',